Download the Felix App

 Luckily, if you get your online tretinoin prescription from Felix, you can chat with your healthcare practitioner about any side effects you’re experiencing - at any time.

-It’s important to note that ‘retinoid’ is actually a catch-all term that’s used to describe any group of compounds derived from Vitamin A. This includes both retinol, as well as prescription retinoids.
+It’s important to note that ‘retinoid’ is actually a catch-all term that’s used to describe any group of molecules derived from Vitamin A. This includes both retinol, as well as prescription retinoids.

 Tretinoin is a form of retinoid that’s indicated for use in the treatment of acne vulgaris (acne).